 The Perry Preschool Project was a study that became famous for proving the positive impacts of early childhood education on children from disadvantaged backgrounds.
-While the study was conducted more than fifty years ago, the effects are still being felt today.
-Whatsmore, the results have become even more impressive over time.
+While the study was conducted more than 50 years ago, the effects are still being felt today.
+What’s more, the results have become even more impressive over time.

-Conducted from 1962–1967, this early childhood education study took 123 preschool children with risk factors of failing in school and randomly divided them into two groups.
+Conducted from 1962–1967, this early childhood education study took 123 preschool children with risk factors for failing in school and randomly divided them into two groups.
 One group entered a high-quality preschool program, while the other group received no preschool education.
-Researchers at HighScope, an organization founded by Dr. David Weikart — one of the study’s principal researchers — continue studying the lasting effects of The Perry Preschool Project.
+Researchers at HighScope, an organization founded by Dr. David Weikart kicked off the study that became known as The Perry Preschool Project.

 Early Childhood Education Study — Character Counts